 What does SWPPP stand for?
 SWPPP stands for Stormwater Pollution Prevention Plan(s).
-Did you know Schemmer creates our own Stormwater Pollution Prevention Plans (SWPPP) for our clients to contribute to the effort of protecting water quality?
-When stormwater drains away from a surface, it accumulates:
+Did you know Schemmer creates our own Stormwater Pollution Prevention Plans (SWPPP) for our clients to contribute to the effort of controlling stormwater discharges and protecting water quality?
+When stormwater drains away from a surface, it accumulates potential sources of pollution including:

 - chemicals and more

 as it flows over land and impervious surfaces before emptying into local water bodies.
-In fact, these accumulations can pollute local lakes, rivers, and streams, and have created the need for SWPPPs and other water resource services.
+These accumulations can pollute local lakes, rivers, and streams, and have created the need for SWPPPs and other water resource services.

 Stormwater Pollution Prevention Plans (SWPPP)